likyoo/SPANet/README.md

 # SPANet
-The implementation for "Power based Salient Location Attention for Image Classification"
+The implementation for "Power based Salient Position Attention for Image Classification"